jstzwj/tardyrender/README.md

 # tardyrender
-It is a simple graphic render, which is write in c++.
+It is a simple graphic render, which is write in pure c.
 The render can work  without GPU.

 ===
 Platform